chrisnajman/choose-language-dictionary/README.md

 - Edit category.
 If you previously chose 'Other' from the select dropdown, you can enter the specific category here.
 - Edit optional phrase or sentence.
 - Edit optional note.

 - Delete entry.
+Clicking this button will launch a 'confirm' dialog.

-> [!IMPORTANT]
+> [!CAUTION]
-> Deleting entries will permanently delete them from local storage.
+> Deleting an entry will permanently delete it from local storage.

 ### Delete All Entries?
 Button

+Clicking this button will launch a 'confirm' dialog.

-> [!IMPORTANT]
+> [!CAUTION]
-> Deleting all entries will permanently delete them from local storage.
+> Clicking 'confirmj' will permanently delete all entries from local storage.

 ---

 ## Reset and Return to Home Screen Button

+Clicking this button will launch a 'confirm' dialog.

-> [!IMPORTANT]
+> [!CAUTION]
-> Clicking this will delete language settings and any/all entries from local storage and you will be returned to the 'Select Language' home screen.
+> Clicking 'confirm' will delete language settings and any/all entries from local storage and you will be returned to the 'Select Language' home screen.

 ---